oppia/oppia-web-developer-docs/Adding-new-translations-for-i18n.md

 Oppia supports internationalization (i18n) for most of the student-facing pages.
 The library used for translations is [angular-translate](http://angular-translate.github.io/), you can find more information in the [docs](https://angular-translate.github.io/docs/#/guide).
 We encourage developers to add new translations of correct existing ones to make the platform available in different languages.
+If you want to know more about how  to use the internationalization platform, check our [guide for developers](https://github.com/oppia/oppia/wiki/How-to-develop-for-i18n).

 ## How to add a new language